 When you leave Mills, you’ll join a network of more than 25,000 alumnae in over 60 countries.
 Some of them are pursuing master’s and doctoral degrees at the world’s most prestigious universities; others are leading nonprofits and businesses and pushing boundaries in the arts and sciences.
 A select group of graduates serves in government—including the United States House of Representatives and the diplomatic corps of other nations.
 Wherever you choose to go next, you’ll be equipped to forge a distinctive path, emboldened to transform the world, and empowered to make a statement.

 Located in the heart of the dynamic San Francisco Bay Area, Mills College is situated approximately 24 kilometers from San Francisco and 10 kilometers from downtown Oakland, California.
 Mills offers students a safe, welcoming campus with easy access to Berkeley and Silicon Valley.

-Type of School: Founded in 1852, Mills is an independent liberal arts and sciences college for undergraduate women with graduate programs for women and men.
-Ranked one of the top colleges in the western United States by U.S. News & World Report, Mills has also been named one of the most environmentally friendly colleges in the nation by The Princeton Review.
+Type of SCHOOL: Founded in 1852, Mills is an independent liberal arts and sciences college for undergraduate women with graduate programs for women and men.
+Ranked one of the top colleges in the western United States by U.S. News & World Report, Mills has also been named one of the best colleges in the nation by The Princeton Review.